X30G/X30G/README.md

 * **Go** – Building fast, cross-platform enumeration tools, reverse shells, scanners, and stealthy binaries that can evade detection.
 * **Rust** – Developing high-performance, memory-safe security tools, low-level network scanners, and custom payloads for exploitation.

-Together these languages will give me the versatility to automate and execute every phase of the penetration testing lifecycle.
+Together, these languages will give me the versatility to automate and execute every phase of the penetration testing lifecycle.
 From reconnaissance and exploitation, to reporting across both Linux and Windows environments.